stevebottos/TinyRecursiveModels/README.md

-pip install --upgrade pip wheel setuptools pip install --pre --upgrade torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu126 # install torch based on your cuda version pip install -r requirements.txt # install requirements wandb login YOUR-LOGIN # login if you want the logger to sync results to your Weights & Biases (https://wandb.ai/)
+pip install --upgrade pip wheel setuptools pip install --pre --upgrade torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cu126 # install torch based on your cuda version pip install -r requirements.txt # install requirements pip install mlflow # for experiment tracking
 ```

+**Notes:**
-**Note:** The original code used `adam-atan2` optimizer, but the package is no longer maintained.
+- The original code used `adam-atan2` optimizer, but the package is no longer maintained.
 The code has been updated to use `torch.optim.AdamW` instead, which works equivalently.
+- The original code used Weights & Biases for experiment tracking.
+This has been replaced with MLflow for better local tracking and privacy.

 ### Dataset Preparation